Oppenheimer reigns supreme: Five takeaways from the 96th annual Oscars

-Christopher Nolan satisfies the Oscars’ cravings for meaty biopics, while protests for Gaza took to the red carpet.
+Christopher Nolan satisfies the Oscars’ cravings for meaty biopics, while protests for Gaza appear on the red carpet.

-It was an explosive night at the 96th annual Academy Awards, with the biopic Oppenheimer running away with the most trophies — and artists and protesters taking advantage of the spotlight to call attention to deadly conflicts in Gaza and Ukraine.
+It was an explosive night at the 96th annual Academy Awards, with the biopic Oppenheimer running away with the most trophies — and protesters taking advantage of the spotlight to call attention to the deadly conflicts in Gaza and Ukraine.

 Outside the Dolby Theatre in Los Angeles, California, traffic snarled to a standstill as demonstrators called for a ceasefire in Gaza, the Palestinian enclave that has been subject to a five-month-long Israeli military offensive.